recalledz/way-of-ascension/README.md

-# Designing an Idle Cultivation Adventure with Depth and Customization
+# Idle Cultivation Adventure with Depth and Customization

 ## Overview